Aleka2009/Restaurant_kg/README.md

 ANYTHING URLS YOU HAVE IN DIR "restaurant", FILE "urls.py"

-TESTS: DIR "core", FILE "tests.py"
+TESTS: DIR "rest", FILE "tests.py"

+FOR TESTING TESTS, YOU NEED TO SWITCH DATABASE "postgres" TO "sqlite3" BY COMMENTING IN DIR "restaurant", FILE "settings.py"

 NEED TO ADD ENV VARS: